 EFTPS is the IRS’ Electronic Federal Tax Payment System.
 It allows you to make estimated tax payments from a bank account.
 Unlike Direct Pay, EFTPS gives you a login and lets you store your payment information for future use.

-This means that you can make multiple or recurring payments via EFTPS.
+Having an account profile means that you can make multiple or recurring payments via EFTPS.
 The service can be used to pay federal personal or business taxes.

 Making a payment with EFTPS requires more upfront work than Direct Pay but is simple after enrollment.

 - Enroll in the service before making your first payment.
 You will be asked to supply your bank account information during this process.
-You will receive confirmation, a pin and a preliminary set of login credentials.
+You will receive confirmation, a pin and a preliminary set of login credentials

-- Login to EFTPS with your taxpayer identification number, pin and password.
-Update your credentials.
+- Login to EFTPS with your taxpayer identification number, pin

 - Click “Make a Payment” and follow the payment flow to make an estimated tax payment for the desired amount and tax year.